 But first, know that you are not alone!
 For forty years Avenue Women’s Center has been serving Chicagoland as a resource for information on a woman’s choice.
 We have worked and walked with thousands of women facing unintended pregnancies.
 Please contact us.
 Allow us to share this experience with you, and help you as you seek to determine your best solution.

 Although the idea of a self-induced abortion at home may seem a solution to you, there are important reasons this is NOT a good or a safe option.

 - The internet is full of misinformation.
 Some methods will not work.
 Other methods will put your health at risk.

 - Every woman’s medical situation is unique.
 Something that worked for one person may not work for every woman.

-- Terminating a pregnancy is a serious medical procedure which involves significant risks.
-These include hemorrhaging, infection, or in extreme cases, death.
+- Terminating a pregnancy is a serious medical procedure that involves significant risks.
+These include hemorrhage, infection, or in extreme cases, death.

 Even with a legal abortion performed under a doctor’s care, FDA guidelines require that an abortion provider must have the ability to provide necessary surgical intervention and/or emergency care should it be needed.
 Abortion at home is not something you should attempt on your own.

 We know you may feel discouraged as you get to this point in our article.
-You were searching for an abortion at home solution, and we have had to discourage that direction.
+You were searching for a DIY abortion solution, and we have had to discourage that direction.
 Know that we only do that because you and your safety are very important to us.